-Students receive quarterly progress reports throughout the semester.
-Final grades for core academic courses are received at the end of the semester (end of 18th week).
-Parents should contact their child's teacher if there are any questions concerning grades recorded or information contained on the child's report card.
+Final grades for core academic classes and electives are received at the end of each quarter (every nine weeks).
+Parents should contact their child's teacher if there are any questions concerning grades recorded or information contained on the child's report card if they do not get any update such as weekly emails, quarterly progress reports, teacher message, calls or emails.
 The RCSA Governing Board, in compliance with State Standards, approves the grading scale.
 Grades are reported numerically on all progress reports and report cards.

-Any grade below 70 is failing.
+Any grade below 60 is failing.